New Jersey CHIP: Children's Health Insurance Program

 Unlike most states, New Jersey does not operate a separate CHIP program under a different name.
 Both Medicaid-funded and CHIP-funded children's coverage flows through NJ FamilyCare — one program, one application, one insurance card.
 The program determines behind the scenes whether federal Medicaid or CHIP dollars fund your child's coverage.
 You don't need to know the difference to apply.

-Who does NJ FamilyCare cover for children?
+Who NJ FamilyCare covers for children

 Income tiers and premium structure